moneymakersnordic/moneymakersnordic.github.io/_posts/2021-02-03-first-post.markdown

 hidden: false
 published: true
 ---

-### First Post!
+We are The Money Makers.

 This is the first post on our website.
 It was written using an online tool called [prose.io](https://prose.io/#about) that makes it easy to make blog posts from plain markdown files.

-We are The Money Makers.

 ### Follow us!